gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/creating-personal-access-tokens-gij-cloud.md

         <span class="logoimg"></span>
     </div>
     <div class="imsgbox">
-        AWS administrators should not use the same IAM user's Access Key for Git Integration for Jira app tasks.
+        Create a dedicated IAM user for Git Integration for Jira tasks.
+Do not share Access Keys with other applications.
     </div>
     </div>
 </div>

 <kbd>Last updated: December 2025</kbd>